yaoxiaoyuan/MystRL/readme.md

 #### Connect4

+Connect Four is a two-player game played on a vertical grid.
+Players take turns dropping colored discs from the top into one of the seven columns.
+The goal is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
+The game ends when a player achieves this goal or when the grid is completely filled, resulting in a draw.

 ##### How To Test

 ##### How To Train

 #### Gomoku

+Gomoku, also known as Five in a Row, is an abstract strategy board game.
+Played with black and white stones on a 15x15 grid, two players take turns placing their stones on an empty intersection.
+The objective is to be the first to form an unbroken line of five stones of the same color, either horizontally, vertically, or diagonally.

 ##### How To Test

 ##### How To Train

 #### Othello

+Othello, or Reversi, is a two-player board game played on an 8x8 grid.
+Players use identical discs that are light on one side and dark on the other.
+The game begins with four discs placed in the center of the board.
+Players take turns placing a disc with their color facing up.
+A move is only legal if it "flanks" one or more of the opponent's discs, meaning the new disc and another disc of the player's color are at opposite ends of a straight line of the opponent's discs.
+The flanked discs are then flipped to the player's color.
+The game ends when neither player can make a legal move, and the player with the most discs of their color on the board wins.

 ##### How To Test